yyccbb/tp/docs/UserGuide.md

 Format: `delete (all | INDEX [OTHER_INDICES...])`

-* Deletes the person(s) at the specified `INDEX`s.
+* Deletes the person(s) at the specified `INDEX`.
 * If `all` is used, all persons in the displayed list are deleted.
-The displayed list might be the same as the full list.
-For example, if the `delete all` command is used after a `find NAME` command, all contacts found by the `find NAME` command would be deleted but not those excluded from the displayed list.
+The displayed list might not be the same as the full list.
+For example, if the `delete all` command is used after a [`find NAME`](#locating-persons-find) command, all contacts found by the `find NAME` command would be deleted but not those excluded from the displayed list.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the full contact list.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find /n Betsy` followed by `delete 1` deletes the 1st person in the results of the `find /n Betsy` command.

 ### Clearing all entries : `clear`